 Students in grades Pre-K through 8 should not have a phone on campus.
+Grammar school students in grades PK-6 should not wear electronic devices including smart watches, Fitbits, etc. to school.
 Office phones during school hours should be used if they need to contact a parent.